YouthfulRicker2/Digitech2025-ProjectFlash/README.md

         - How to add commas in csv?
     - Implementation:
         - Added two more lines of template with examples and description.
+- Leitner System Refinement Trial (2025.09.29)
+    - I gave my father and Darrin each two versions to try, one with a shorter time interval between leitner values, and one with the current values.
+    - Feedback:
+        - Shorter was better, even with little known knowledge they reached values 4-5
+    - Implementation
+        - Shortened leitner times.
+Adjusted program and program tests to reflect modifications

 ## Programming Primary Steps